Sutherland Elementary School

 Office Referrals

 Generally, teachers will correct children in the classroom and communicate with parents on inappropriate behavior.
 In cases of unusual disruptive behavior or when the child has to be corrected frequently, a referral to the principal/assistant principal may become necessary.
-When a referral is received by the principal/assistant principal, the action taken will be determined by the seriousness of the situation and the number of previous referrals.
+When a referral is received by the principal/assistant principal, the action taken will be determined by the seriousness of the action and as outlined in the Dinwiddie County’s Code of Conduct.

 Back to Table of Contents